rafa-mori/shellscript_template/README.md

 ### Share with the Community

 Feel free to use this template as a base for your own scripts and share improvements or use cases with the community via Gist, DEV.to, or other platforms!

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing
-Contributions are welcome!
-Please read the [CONTRIBUTING](docs/CONTRIBUTING.md) guide for details on how to contribute to this project.

-## Acknowledgments
-This project was developed with the goal of enhancing usability and providing open access to its features.

-## Contact
-For any questions or feedback, please reach out to the project maintainer at [my email](mailto:faelmori@gmail.com).